Azure/azure-sdk-for-js/sdk/test-utils/identity-extensions/README.md

-# Azure @azure-tools/identity-extensions client library for JavaScript
+# Azure Tools - Test Credential

 This library provides the credential for testing.